Inle Princess Resort

 Watch the fishermen return at the end of the day from your lakeview villa

-Visit in the winter when it is quite cool - the fireplaces in the villas create a cozy atmosphere
+Visit in the winter when it is quite cool - the fireplaces in the villas create a cosy atmosphere

 The restaurants serve many local and ethnic dishes as well as Thai and western cuisine